HowWatercolor Brush Pens Swan Tutorial

 Create a very pale sky mix on your palette in the same fashion and paint a few blotches on his lower body ( not the wing, the body).
 Use this same super pale mix to paint the lower part of his head.

-Using your pale lavender and pink pens, create a super pale mix on your palette, so that it is barely seeable on white.
+With your pale lavender and pink pens, create a super pale mix on your palette making it pale enough, so that it is barely seeable on white.
 Paint this color on the right side of his neck.
 Use this same mix and paint the right side of the water, going down the right side of the water as far as you wish.

 Using a golden orange-brown, draw in the beak using the very few tips of the hairs on your brush pen, making it a bit darker on the bottom edge.